Edith Helen Barrett

 Edith Helen Barrett (29 October 1872 – 1 February 1939) was an Australian medical doctor and a founder of the Bush Nursing Association of Victoria.

 Early life and education

-Barrett was born on 29 October 1872 in Emerald Hill, Victoria and was one of eight children of James and Catherine Barrett.
+Barrett was born on 29 October 1872 in Emerald Hill, Victoria and was one of eight children to parents James and Catherine Barrett.
 She attended South Melbourne College and in 1897 began to study medicine at the University of Melbourne, graduating M.B. in 1901 and M.D. in 1907.

 Career

 Barrett worked at the Melbourne Hospital in 1901, and was a member of the honorary medical staff of the Queen Victoria Hospital from 1904 until she retired in 1934.